GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 The steps to update the PIX header file are:

-1. Copy the entire ``samples\AMDDxExt`` folder provided in the RGP package to the location where the PIX header files (``pix3.h``, ``pix3_win.h``) reside (typically at ``WinPixEventRuntime.[x.x]\Include\WinPixEventRuntime``).
+1. Copy the entire ``samples\AmdDxExt`` folder provided in the RGP package to the location where the PIX header files (``pix3.h``, ``pix3_win.h``) reside (typically at ``WinPixEventRuntime.[x.x]\Include\WinPixEventRuntime``).

 2. Add ``#include "AmdDxExt\AmdPix3.h"`` to the top of ``PIXEvents.h``:

-When using WinPixEventRuntime version 1.0.210209001:
+When using WinPixEventRuntime version 1.0.210209001 or newer:
 ::

   #if defined(USE_PIX) || !defined(PIX_XBOX)